MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-use-time-sheets.md

 ## View and approve time sheets by project

 On a project, you can specify a person who is responsible for the project.
 That information is linked to time sheet lines.
 The link gives project managers a list of the time sheets to approve.
 For example, the team's project manager might be responsible for certain projects in your company.
-In that case, the manager should be designated as the **Person Responsible** on the Job Card page.
+In that case, the manager should be designated as the **Person Responsible** on the Project Card page.
 This view of time sheet information shows the project tasks associated with a project and the quantity of hours used.

 > [!NOTE]
 > To approve time sheets on the **Manager Time Sheet by Job** page, you must first select a **Time Sheet by Job Approval** option in the **Resources Setup** page.
 To learn how to set up approvals for resources, go to [Set Up Resources](projects-how-setup-resources.md).